openwisp/openwisp-radius/docs/user/settings.rst

 private IP of freeradius host like ``192.0.2.50``.
 If your freeradius is on a public network, please use the public IP of your freeradius instance.

-You can use subnets when freeradius is hosted on a variable IP, eg:
+You can use subnets when freeradius is hosted on a variable IP, e.g.:

 - ``198.168.0.0/24`` to allow the entire LAN.
 - ``0.0.0.0/0`` to allow any address (useful for development / testing).